 By Gaby Dufresne-Cyr, CBT

-In the wake of Cecil the lion, we come to realise he's an ambassador for all living animals.
-Lions, elephants, rhinoceroses, tigers, cats, and dogs are killed each minute of every day, year round.
-What we make of Cecil's death defines ourselves as individuals and as a species.
+In the wake of Cecil the lion, we come to realize he's an ambassador for all living animals.
+Lions, elephants, rhinoceroses, tigers, cats, and dogs are killed each minute of every day, year-round.
+What we make of Cecil's death defines us as individuals and as a species.

-A tragic event has occurred in which we must rally together in order to educate a percentage of the populations which believes poaching, or killing animals for sport, is an accepted thing, a good thing, a necessary thing.
+A tragic event has occurred in which we must rally together in order to educate a percentage of the population that believes poaching, or killing animals for sport, is an accepted thing, a good thing, a necessary thing.
 Walter Palmer is one of these people, but he's not the only one.
-I believe education is the best outcome to these nonsense killers.
+I believe education is the best outcome for these nonsense killers.

 An Eye For An Eye

 Social media has gone mad with rage and wants to see M. Palmer die either physically or financially.
 That being said, many people depend on M. Palmer's practice to feed their families.
 As with any tragedy, many people are affected by the loss.
 Consequently, an eye for an eye is not the best outcome for animals or people.
 I propose Walter Palmer go to trial and serve his sentence in an animal rehabilitation or sanctuary.
 What better way to educate killers than to expose them to the day-to-day suffering of those animals whom they have forever changed because of poaching.